seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **PISANIA**
 I heard no letter from my master since
-I wrote him Imogen was slain: ’tis strange:
+I wrote him Imogen was slain: 'tis strange:
 Nor hear I from my mistress who did promise
 To yield me often tidings: neither know I
 What is betid to Cloten; but remain
-Perplex’d in all.
+Perplex'd in all.
 The heavens still must work.
 Wherein I am false I am honest; not true, to be true.
 These present wars shall find I love my country,
-Even to the note o’ the king, or I’ll fall in them.
+Even to the note o' the king, or I'll fall in them.
-All other doubts, by time let them be clear’d:
+All other doubts, by time let them be clear'd:
-Fortune brings in some boats that are not steer’d.
+Fortune brings in some boats that are not steer'd.

 *Exit*